jsoung/prefect-gcp/README.md

 ```

 ## Development Notes
-### GitHub Copilot Experience
+### AI Assistant Experience
-This project was developed as an experiment with GitHub Copilot, providing insights into AI-assisted development:
+This project was developed as an experiment with AI coding assistants.
+Initially, I used GitHub Copilot, leveraging both the GPT-4o and Claude Sonnet 4 models.

-* **Strengths:**
+* **GitHub Copilot (Paid Subscription)**:
-  * Excellent at generating project structure and boilerplate code
+  * Strengths: Excellent for generating boilerplate code, project structures, and configuration templates.
-  * Helpful for creating configuration files and documentation templates
-  * Good at suggesting Python packaging best practices
-* **Limitations:**
-  * Struggled with domain-specific Apache Beam and Dataflow configurations
+  * Limitations: Struggled with domain-specific Apache Beam and Dataflow configurations, often requiring cross-reference with official documentation.
+Standalone ChatGPT sometimes provided more accurate solutions.
-  * Required frequent reference to official documentation for complex integrations
-  * ChatGPT (outside VS Code) often provided more accurate solutions than integrated Copilot models

-* **Key Takeaway:** While AI coding assistants excel at scaffolding and common patterns, domain expertise and official documentation remain crucial for specialized frameworks and cloud services.
+* **Gemini Code Assist (Free)**:
+  * After the initial development, I discovered and switched to Gemini Code Assist.
+My experience has been that it is at least as good as, if not better than, the paid Copilot offerings.
+It provides high-quality, context-aware assistance without a subscription fee.

+* **Key Takeaway & Recommendation**: While AI assistants are powerful, domain expertise remains crucial.
+For developers exploring this public project, I recommend starting with the free and highly capable Gemini Code Assist.
+Consider a paid tool only if you find a compelling, specific reason to do so.

 ## Resources
 * [Apache Beam Documentation](https://beam.apache.org/documentation/)